 CAPL Short Interest

-CrossAmerica Partners LP (CAPL) operates in the Energy sector, specifically the Oil & Gas Refining & Marketing industry, with a market capitalization near $865.0M, listed on NYSE, employing roughly 179 people, carrying a beta of 0.27 to the broader market.
-CrossAmerica Partners LP engages in the wholesale distribution of motor fuels, operation of convenience stores, and ownership and leasing of real estate used in the retail distribution of motor fuels in the United States.
+CrossAmerica Partners LP (CAPL) operates in the Energy sector, specifically the Oil & Gas Refining & Marketing industry, with a market capitalization near $849.7M, listed on NYSE, employing roughly 179 people, carrying a beta of 0.27 to the broader market.
+CrossAmerica Partners LP primarily operates in the United States, focusing on three main areas: the bulk supply of motor fuels, the management of convenience stores, and the acquisition and leasing of properties vital for retail fuel sales.
 Led by Maura E. Topper, public since 2012-10-25.

 Short interest is the total number of shares currently sold short and not yet covered, reported bi-monthly by FINRA.
 Days to cover (short interest divided by average daily volume) indicates how long it would take short sellers to close positions, with higher values signaling greater squeeze potential.